 Weight

 Depending on how you plan on using your water bottle, weight can be a big factor.
 If you intend to use your water bottle for hiking and backpacking trips, then you’ll want something lightweight like the REI Co-op Nalgene Wide-Mouth Water Bottle or the Hydro Flask Lightweight Wide-Mouth Vacuum Water Bottle.
-However, if you simply plan on using your water bottle at home or at your desk, then weight isn’t as big of a deal.
-Typically, as insulation increases, so does weight, so be mindful of your use-case.
+However, if you simply plan on using your water bottle at home or at your desk, then the weight isn’t as big of a deal.
+Typically, as insulation increases, so does weight, so be mindful of your use case.

 Return to Comparison Table | Return to Top Picks